 The lob is everywhere these days and it’s easy to see why.
 This in-between hairstyle allows you to slightly test out short hair while still having some length.
 The look is also gorgeously feminine as your hair ‘kisses’ your collarbone ever so slightly, creating an eye-catching look that also adds some swing to your thin hair.

 If you want to stay away from heat, try creating waves with a sea salt spray, which works best when you massage through damp and/or dry strands.
 This creates some temporary volume and depth to your thin hair.

 16. Side-Swept Pixie

 If losing length doesn’t bother you, the pixie cut may be your thing.
 This spunky style gives some fullness to your crown and doesn’t require much maintenance.
 You can also play with your bangs, opting to switch up the sides or spiking them upwards.

-You can also create depth to your locks (without losing length) but trying different updos.
-The classic half-up/half-down is always an easy way to go, but you can also try out various buns, chignons or a braided twist.
+You can also create depth to your locks (without losing length) but try different updos.
+The classic half-up/half-down is always an easy way to go, but you can also try out various buns, chignons, or a braided twist.

 No matter which looks you choose, remember confidence is queen: Wear your thin hair with pride.
 Whether that’s short or long, layered or banged, or a bit of both, remember that your hair is what makes you beautiful—and you.